Adobe's Lightroom Classic is a notch faster thanks to a graphics chip boost

 The August release of Lightroom Classic should speed up editing and make the software more responsive in general, said Josh Haftel, principal product manager at Adobe, in a blog post.
 The benefits will be more pronounced on high-resolution monitors and with fast graphics chips, he said, but didn't quantify the improvement.

-Lightroom can handle common photo formats like JPEG, but it's best suited for people use higher-end cameras' ability to shoot in raw photo formats.
-Those preserve more details, color, and dynamic range, but require you to put in some work making them into a presentable, shareable form.
+Lightroom can handle common photo formats like JPEG, but it's best suited for people who tap into higher-end cameras' ability to shoot in raw photo formats.
+Those preserve more details, color and dynamic range, but require you to put in some work making them into a presentable, shareable form.
 And it's a lot of work for computers to handle those raw photos, too, so performance boosts are crucial.

+Lightroom had used the GPU earlier, so what's new this time?
+Here's what Haftel told me:

+The most recent improvements to GPU acceleration are targeted at improving the performance while editing.
+That means the improvements will be seen while moving the editing sliders.
+We're working on improving the GPU acceleration for rendering images, such as on export.
+No timeline can be shared at this time.

 The new Lightroom releases have a number of other changes, too: